preshengr/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # INTRODUCTION
-* This is a directory designed for shell permissions.
+This is a directory designed for shell permissions.
+All answers are included here
 ```
 The perfect shell owner permission is 777
 RWX = 421